Carmendelope/unified-logging/README.md

 ### CLI

-The public API CLI only implements the search request, as follows:
+The public API CLI implements the search request, as follows:

 ```
 $ ./public-api-cli log search --help